First Minister of Wales: Secretary of State for Wales relationship

 The Secretary of State for Wales serves as the primary link between the UK Government and the Welsh Government, with responsibilities including ensuring the smooth running of the devolution settlement and acting as the liaison between the two administrations.
 The role has evolved significantly since devolution, with some calling for its abolition or merger with other territorial Secretary of State positions to reflect the changed constitutional landscape.

 Practical operations

 Official locations and working arrangements

 The first minister operates from two main official locations.
-The primary office is located in Tŷ Hywel, which is adjacent to the Senedd building in Cardiff Bay and serves as the principal workspace when engaging with the Welsh Parliament.
-An additional office is maintained at the Crown Buildings in Cathays Park, Cardiff, which serves as the headquarters of the Welsh Government and houses the main Welsh Government offices.
+One office is located in Tŷ Hywel, which is adjacent to the Senedd building in Cardiff Bay and serves as the principal workspace when engaging with the Welsh Parliament.
+The other office is at the Crown Buildings in Cathays Park, Cardiff, which serves as the headquarters of the Welsh Government and houses the main Welsh Government offices.

-Unlike the first ministers of Scotland and Northern Ireland, Wales does not provide an official residence for its first minister.
+Unlike the first minister of Scotland, Wales does not provide an official residence for its first minister.
 There have been calls for the establishment of such a residence, with suggestions including the use of Cardiff's former Mansion House, but no official residence has been designated.

 The Welsh Government maintains offices throughout Wales to support the first minister's work across the country, including locations in Carmarthen, Caernarfon, Aberystwyth, Llandrindod Wells, and other regional centres.